Recovering Connectivity in the Workplace in the Wake of COVID

 How coaching can help you foster a connectivity culture

 Taking an objective look at your workplace is probably the best way to help you foster a connected workplace culture.
-This is where leadership coaching can prove invaluable.
-With an independent and outside look at the way your company operates (perhaps leading by example using a remote solution such as a coaching app), you can quickly identify issues in your workplace that inhibit the adoption of a connectivity-positive culture.
+This is coaching can prove invaluable.
+With an independent and outside look at the way your company operates, you can quickly identify issues in your workplace that inhibit the adoption of a connectivity-positive culture.

 By tackling these problems in a prompt timeframe, you can establish processes that encourage connectivity.
 This ultimately leads to less stress for your employees, increased productivity, and reinforced teamwork that makes everyone happier.
 When you consider that more than 90% of remote workers say they’re feeling stressed while working from home, connectivity really does become a pressing issue that must be addressed as soon as possible.